-The Group's land and buildings, within property, plant and equipment were last revalued on 31 December 2014 by independent professionally qualified valuers.
-The book value of the property had been adjusted to the revaluation and the resultant surplus, net of applicable deferred income taxes, had been credited to the revaluation reserve in shareholders' equity (Note 14).
+The Group's land and buildings, within property, plant and equipment were last revalued on 31 December 2020 by independent professionally qualified valuer and no adjustments to the carrying amounts as at 31 December 2020 were deemed necessary.
+The book value of the property had been adjusted to the revaluation in prior years and the resultant surplus, net of applicable deferred income taxes, had been credited to the revaluation reserve in shareholders' equity (Note 14).